pcon-jsr/meme-scrapper/purpose of memeScraper.md

 This scraper returns title, image and tags for a meme in a csv file memedroid.csv

 ## Future Need:
-* Scrap memes from more websites to get sufficient data.
+* Scrap memes from more websites.
 * Use of machine learning to provide relevant tags to meme without tags.
 * Make a suitable GUI for the resulting application.